jprokkola/Strutta_repo/Datasets/README_DataDescriptions.md

 `ControlVsBurbot_data.txt`

 >Tab-separated, dots as decimal separators.
-Behavior experiment data including latency, activity and exploration values from a total of six trials for each of 19 fish: three trials with predator cues present, three without predator cues.
+Behavior experiment data including latency, exploration intensity and exploration tendency values from a total of six trials for each of 19 fish: three trials with predator cues present, three without predator cues.
 The data were produced by manual recording from video files using AV Biostatictics software (see above).

 **Trial** = Combination of "pm", ID and behaviour trial repeat 1-6.